aleksipirttimaa/unattended-ripping-playbooks/README.md

     └──   [...]
 ```

-## Whipperwrapper
+## whipperwrapper

-Whipperwrapper wraps whipper and is the piece between a systemd unit and whipper.
+whipperwrapper wraps whipper and is the piece between a systemd unit and whipper.
 It waits for a disk, handles errors, ensures that the tray is opened at the end and provides real-time status updates over HTTP.

 Source resides in `roles/whipperwrapper/files/whipperwrapper`.